xuinleaf849/Forum-Community-web/README.md

 Building a Community for MPCS student@UChicago
 =============

+#Purpose: this website is a forum community for UChicago MPCS students to post ideas and communicate with each other.

-Models:
+# Models:

-* User (Everyone who launches a discussion or posts a comment need to sign up or login.)
+- User (Everyone who launches a discussion or posts a comment need to sign up or login.)
-* Topic (Top-most level.
+- Topic (Top-most level.
 Each consists of discussions and comments below the discussion.)
-* Discussion (Belongs to a topic, concerning a discussion launched.)
+  - Discussion (Belongs to a topic, concerning a discussion launched.)
-* Comment (A comment belongs to a discussion, launched by a certain user.)
+    - Comment (A comment belongs to a discussion, launched by a certain user.)